IndigoBeetle/KwyllDocs/docs/logic/nodes/set_object_flags.md

 Active
 : A constant value for the *Active* flag, used when the __Active__ port is not connected.
 If the value is __Leave__, the flag state will not be changed.

+Ignore On Layers *(checkbox labelled 'x' next to the On Layers settings)* : If this flag is set, no changes will be made to the "On Layers" property of the object.

+Ignore Checks Layers *(checkbox labelled 'x' next to the Checks Layers settings)* : If this flag is set, no changes will be made to the "Checks Layers" property of the object.